 A small hand-held magnifying glass.
 In prepress it is used to check details on printing plates or to align films properly.
 This is the small foldable Agfa loupe that I use.

 A picture whose most important details appear in the darker areas of the shot.

 Abbreviation for Lines Per Inch, a measurement of the resolution of halftone screens.

 Abbreviation for Line Printer.
 Back in the dark ages of computing, this was a printer that could print one line of text at a time.
 Nowadays LPR usually refers to a protocol that UNIX systems use to send data to an output device.
-One of the disadvantages of LPR is that it is unidirectional: a computer can use LPR to send a page to a RIP but a PostScript error message or other warning cannot be send back to the computer.
+One of the disadvantages of LPR is that it is unidirectional: a computer can use LPR to send a page to a RIP but a PostScript error message or another warning cannot be sent back to the computer.

 Abbreviation for LookUp Table